 So you’ve heard about UX writing and want to get to work on your own UX writing portfolio?
 Great!
-In this guide, we’ll give you an overview of what a UX writer does, how a UX writing portfolio is different from a UX design portfolio, and five tips to help you create a UX writing portfolio that stands out.
+In this guide, we’ll give you a quick overview of what a UX writer does, how a UX writing portfolio is different from a UX design portfolio, and five tips to help you create your best UX writing portfolio.

 - What is a UX writer and what do they do?